 **Being distracted by territories at an early stage is a bad idea for a number of reasons.
-One of which is that early stage companies need to leverage personal networks and setting territories obfuscates those.
+One of which is that early-stage companies need to leverage personal networks and setting territories obfuscates those.

-Acknowledgements: This article was a collaboration that included valuable input from:
+Acknowledgments: This article was a collaboration that included valuable input from:

 Also published on Medium.